BenMilesRocks/1---Ben-Miles-Rocks/readme.md

 As you can see these wireframes have a navigation bar and social media links on the top and bottom of the site for Desktop and Tablet, which I changed during development to have the navigation at the top and the social media links in the footer.
 Not only was this clearer for the user to follow but it was more visually appealing as well.

+I also added a drop-down menu for the navbar on Tablet, as this made the navigation menu easier to read on medium sized screens.

 ### Features

 The website is comprised of a home page, music page, contact page and a message sent page.